Parents

 The quality of care a young child receives has been shown to greatly impact his or her quality of life.
 This includes the child’s ability to develop and succeed.
 Research studies show that quality child care has experienced providers low staff turnover and highly trained staff.

 All Child Care Providers may call or visit both of our offices.
-Information about state regulations, guidance with program and curriculum and help with solving any issue or concern is part of what CCR&R can do for you.
+Information about state regulations, guidance with program and curriculum and help with solving any issue or concern is part of what CCRC can do for you.
 These services help to improve the quality of the child care and increase the well-being of the children.
 Some of the services are:

 1. On-site Assessments and Quality Assurance ITA Projects

-CCR&R offers on-site assessments and technical assistance in requested areas.
+CCRC offers on-site assessments and technical assistance in requested areas.
 These projects strive to improve the quality of child care.
 Services, which are customized for each child care program, may include:

 Steps in Projects